• Skip to primary navigation

 Again, as with character dynamics, you probably already have some idea of your characters’ motivations, as they’ll relate closely to your plot.
 However, for any characters you’re unsure about, or who might need additional motivations to make them more complex, this generator can really help.
 It might even spark a subplot or spin-off for a secondary character, who suddenly gets a lot more interesting with the help of motivations!

-For more motivations (and indeed descriptive characteristics of all stripes), you can of course check out the Character Motivation Database over at One Stop for Writers.
+TIP: For more motivations (and indeed in-depth descriptive characteristics of all stripes), you should check out the Character Motivation Database over at One Stop for Writers.
 Which brings us to…

 5. One Stop for Writers Character Builder